 Timex Expedition Trail Series

 Sometimes the best hunting watch is simple.
 Timex is well known for top quality watches, and the Expedition Trail Series is no exception.
 With a reliable and accurate built in digital compass, it is ideal for the outdoorsman or even just the easily lost.
-Running at around fifty bucks, it is an affordable timepiece you won’t worry about taking out into the wilderness, but is rugged enough to handle rough duty.
+It is an affordable timepiece you won’t worry about taking out into the wilderness, but is rugged enough to handle rough duty.
 Water resistant up to 200 meters, you can even take it scuba diving.
 The built in Indiglo illumination feature makes it a great choice for nighttime use too.
 For price and features, this watch is tough to beat.

 The Suunto core provides its user with a wide variety of different information.
 First and foremost, it is a watch so it does in fact tell time.
 The Suunto core also provides hunters with a simple wearable compass to keep them going in the right direction.
 The Suunto is also equipped with a barometer and altimeter, which can be important for the hunter.
 When you start taking long range shots you’ll need to know your altitude and what the air pressure is doing.
 You also get a weather trend graph that gives you alerts when inclement weather is coming your way.
 The Suunto is also available in a wide variety of different styles, which gives both male and female users plenty of different options.
 Without a doubt, it’s one of the best hunting watch you can find.